-5.7: ENGINE:
+5.7 ENGINE

-Classes F and R: Any production four stroke motorcycle engine with manufacturer's quoted capacity and date of production as per 5.2.
+Any production four stroke motorcycle engine manufactured by Honda, Yamaha, Kawasaki or Suzuki and with manufacturer's quoted capacity and date of production as per 5.2.
 If requested the competitor must supply manufacturer's official literature with registration to prove compliance with this regulation.

 Two stroke engines or multi-engine installations are not permitted.

 The engine must remain entirely standard - your attention is drawn to 5.1.
-The wiring loom/harness is free.
+As the engine is standard preparation of the engine must be restricted to those modifications that do not add or remove metal from the engine internals.